runtimeverification/rv-predict/src/source/index.rst

 Welcome!
 ========

-RV-Predict[C] is the only dynamic data race detector that is both sound and maximal. *Dynamic* means that it executes the program in order to extract an execution trace to analyze. *Sound* means that it only reports races which are real (i.e., no false positives).
+RV-Predict/C is the only dynamic data race detector that is both sound and maximal. *Dynamic* means that it executes the program in order to extract an execution trace to analyze. *Sound* means that it only reports races which are real (i.e., no false positives).
 And *maximal* means that it finds